-Nevergrad is a derivative-free optimization platform proposing a library of state-of-the art algorithms for hyperparameter search.
-This plugin provides a mechanism for Hydra applications to use Nevergrad algorithms for the optimization of experiments/applications parameters.
+Nevergrad is a derivative-free optimization platform providing a library of state-of-the-art algorithms for hyperparameter search.
+This plugin provides Hydra applications a mechanism to use Nevergrad algorithms to optimize experiment/application parameters.

 Once installed, add

 We include an example of how to use this plugin.
 The file

 example/my_app.py implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.

 You can discover the Nevergrad sweeper parameters with:

 The function decorated with

 @hydra.main() returns a float which we want to minimize, the minimum is 0 and reached for: